stevenliu216/rob535-perception-project/README.md

 ```

 ## Task 1
 The following command will use the pretrained model to evaluate the data.
 It will output a new file called `predictions.csv`.
-Warning: If on CPU, this will take a few minutes (~6 minutes):
+> Caution: If on CPU, this will take a while to run since we are evaluating (300x600) images.
 ```bash
 $ python task1.py
 ```